emoss08/Trenova/readme.md

 - Kafka 3.3.1+
 - Zookeeper 3.7+

-## What is Monta?

----
-Monta is a Asset Transportation Management System primarily for Over-the-road trucking companies.

 ## What makes Monta Different?

----
 Monta leverages Machine Learning to make predictions and leverages the forecasted data to make decisions in the application without needing your input.
 Additionally, Monta has over 20 scheduled tasks that run in the background of the application to assist your operation, these tasks are designed to reduce repetitiveness and